erostefano/fatigueAnalysis.js/README.md

 - **Data Collection**: In the early stage of the project, models are created for each customer.
 Once enough data is collected, a global model can be introduced and shared.
-- **Measurements**: Use Google Analytics to gain insight into user behavior and track custom events such as logging.
+- **Measurements**: Use Google Analytics to gather insights into user behavior, such as browser type, device, browser version, location, session duration, retention and page views.
+Additionally, track custom events like user interactions, clicks, form submissions, and logging events.
 - **User Feedback**: Allow users to provide feedback and submit images.
 - **Model Updates**: As users may change their appearance, models need to be updated.
 Therefore, the application should continuously gather data to track changes and update models accordingly.